adamontherun/EmbedlyWithBlocks/README.md

 EmbedlyWithBlocks
 =================
-EmbedlyWithBlocks is an Objective-C library for the http://embed.ly set of APIs.
-Embed.ly has an official iOS library https://github.com/embedly/embedly-ios this library can be used as a replacement.
+EmbedlyWithBlocks is an Objective-C library for the http://embed.ly set of APIs (currently supports the Embed and Extract APIs).
+Embed.ly has an official iOS library https://github.com/embedly/embedly-ios and EmbedlyWithBlocks can be used as a replacement.

 EmbedlyWithBlocks is an improvement over the official library for the following reasons:
 1. Use of blocks instead of delegates.